TheBetaM/CrateModLoader/README.md

 <img src="../master/CrateModLoader/Resources/cml_header.png" width="433" height="200" alt="Crate Mod Loader">
 </p>

-Randomizer and mod loader for PS1, PS2, PSP, XBOX, GC and Wii games.
+The all-in-one Randomizer and Mod Loader for console games.
 It detects, extracts, modifies and rebuilds disc image files and directories in an easy to setup way.

 Visit the [Releases](https://github.com/TheBetaM/CrateModLoader/releases) section to find the latest release.